 - Special Formulas: Special formulas should only be used with the permission of the pediatrician.
 The special formulas are pre-thickened with starch and are needed for infants who have low birth weights and are not gaining proper weight.
 Special infant formulas contain extra calories and nutrients to meet the needs of the children suffering from health problems like heart disease, malabsorption syndrome, have problems digesting fat and processing some type of amino acids.

 The American Association of Pediatrics (AAP) recommends iron fortified formula for infants who are being breastfed up to 12 months.
 Infants who drink enough formula milk don’t need any extra vitamins and minerals.
 The doctor might suggest extra fluoride if the formula is water based and not fluorinated.
-This infant milk formula can be given to the child till he turns one year.
-AAP does recommended cow’s milk formula to baby below one year.
+This infant milk formula can be given to the child till he turns one year (9) (10).
+AAP does recommend cow’s milk formula to babies below one year.
 After the child has crossed one year only whole milk formulas should be given and not skimmed or low fat milk.

 - Use sterilized bottles and nipples to feed your baby.